Welcome to the ES Health Page

 Elementary School Fax: (315) 986-2318

 Hello!
-My name is Deanna Hendricks, LPN and I am the Richard Mann Elementary School Nurse.
-I strongly believe that a student's health is directly connected to a students ability to learn and engage in the educational school day.
-My role in the school is to keep your children healthy, safe and ready to learn!
+We are your Richard Mann Elementary School Nurses: Deanna Hendricks, LPN and Alyssa Clement, LPN.
+We strongly believe that a student's health is directly connected to a students ability to learn and engage in the educational school day.
+Our role in the school is to keep your children healthy, safe and ready to learn!

 Any forms that may be needed are under the Health Services Forms & Information tab to the left of the screen.

-If you have any questions, comments or concerns, please reach out to me at my contact information listed above.
+If you have any questions, comments or concerns, please reach out to either of us using our contact information listed above.

 Health Appraisal/ Dental Certificates: